Collab4exaNBody/exaDEM/doc/paper/joss/paper.md

 # Summary

-`ExaDEM` is a Discrete Element Method (`DEM`) code developed using the exaNBody framework [CITE] at the french atomic commission (CEA).
+`ExaDEM` is a Discrete Element Method (`DEM`) code developed using the exaNBody framework [@carrard2023exanbody] at the french atomic commission (CEA).
 This software provides `DEM` functionalities to model spheres and spheropolyhedra while proposing performance optimizations on current HPC plateforms.
 A notable aspect of `ExaDEM` is its hybrid parallelization approach, which combines the use of MPI and Threads (OpenMP).
 Additionally, `ExaDEM` offers compatibility with `MPI`+`GPU`s, using the `CUDA` programming model (named `Onika` layer) for DEM simulations with spherical particles.
 Written in `C++17`, `ExaDEM` aims to provide HPC capabilities for scientific community. `ExaDEM` intends to embed the physics of interest developed in the `Rockable` code develooped at CNRS.

 # DEM Background

 The `DEM` method, used to study granular media, falls within the scope of so-called N-body methods.
 It consists in numerically reproducing the evolution of a set of particles over time.
 Time is discretized into time steps and at each time step n, we solve Newton's equation f=ma to deduce the acceleration for each particle and then calculate its velocity, which will give us the new positions at time n+1. "f" is computed from interaction between particules, i.e. contact interactions or external forces such as gravity.
 A usual numerical scheme used is the Velocity Verlet and to model contact interaction, Hooke is widely used.
 The DEM method allows to simulate rigid bodies with differents shape: from spherical particle to polyhedral particles.

 A crucial point for `DEM` simulation code is dicted by the need to figure out quickly the nearest neighbor particles to compute contact interactions.
-The common way to do it is to use the fuse between the linked cells method and Verlet list that limits the refresh rate of Neighbor list while optimizing the neighbor search using a cartesian grid of cells (complexity of N).
+The common way to do it is to use the fuse between the linked cells method [@ciccotti1987simulation] and Verlet lists [@verlet1967computer] that limits the refresh rate of neighbor lists while optimizing the neighbor search using a cartesian grid of cells (complexity of N).

 # Statement of needs

 The behavior of granular media is still an open issue for the scientific community and DEM simulations improve our knowledges by studying phenomena that are unreachables, or expensive, to examine with experimentations.
 However, to repoduce such phenomena, we need to simulate a representative number of particles that can reach thousands particles to billion of particles.
 To simulate thousand particles, a current single processor can achieved such simulations while simulating millions of particles required HPC ressources.
 These simulations are either limited by the memory footprint, either by the runtime.
-The `DEM` method has the advantage to be naturarly parallel and several works exist for this subjects, spatial domain decomposition, thread parallelization over cells and so on.
+The `DEM` method has the advantage to be naturarly parallel and several works exist for this subjects, spatial domain decomposition [@plimpton1995fast], thread parallelization over cells and so on.
 In this paper we highlight our code ExaDEM designed to achieve large scale DEM simulation on HPC platform.
 This code relies on many features of the exaNBody framework, including data structure management, MPI+X parallelization and add-on modules (IO, Paraview).

 # Implementation